hubertrybka/profis/README.md

 files:

 * latent_vectors.csv - latent vectors identified by the search
+* config.ini - a copy of the configuration file used for the search
-* info.txt - information about the search process
+* info.txt - additional information about the search process

 ### Generate compound libraries from the latent vectors